 Turn Long Form Content into a Short Series

-Long form content is usually 2000 words or more, like blog posts and ebooks.
-Consider how these items can be cut down into smaller, more bite-sized pieces that can be shared over a period of time.
+Long form content is usually 2000 words or more, like original blog posts and ebooks.
+Consider how your original content can be cut down into smaller, more bite-sized pieces that can be shared over a period of time.

-Whether you break the content out into shorter blog posts, multiple social media posts or create a series of quick videos, long form content is ideal for repurposing since you already have so much to work with.
+Whether you break the content out into a series of blog posts (a single topic in your post can become a new list post), multiple social media posts or create a series of quick videos, long form content is ideal for repurposing since you already have so much to work with.

 Often the content you create is for informational purposes — whether it’s talking about the latest and greatest trends in your industry or sharing some insight on how your company can help.
 Your competitors are likely doing the same thing, so you want to look for ways to make your content different.

-When looking at repurposing content, think about how you can add some new perspective on old topics.
+When looking at repurposing your high-quality content, think about how you can add some new perspective on old topics for your target audience.
 What does your business do differently, or how do you take a different approach from others in your industry?
 By using these common topics but adding a new approach, you can make your content stand out from the crowd.

 Having a social media presence is expected these days, and with multiple platforms to choose from, you can reach a broad audience.
-While you may have initially shared a piece of content on social media, there are other ways to use that same content to get attention.
+While you may have initially shared a social media post, there are other ways to use that same content to get attention.

 Choose smaller paragraphs or quotes from your content, create an accompanying graphic, and post on multiple platforms.
 (Just be sure to use the format and images that are sized for that platform.)